The EU top jobs: Who's next?

-Europeans across the 28 member states head to the polls in May to elect a new European Parliament for 2014-2019.
-The elections signal a change in the European Commission, while the mandates of European Council President Herman Van Rompuy and NATO Secretary General Anders Fogh Rasmussen also come to an end.
+Europeans across the 28 member states headed to the polls in May to elect a new European Parliament for 2014-2019.
+The elections signal a change in the European Commission, while the mandates of European Council President Herman Van Rompuy and other lead positions in the EU institutions also come to an end.

-The Treaty of Lisbon, which entered into force on 1 December 2009, strengthened the power of the European Parliament, including the power to elect the president of the European Commission.
+The Treaty of Lisbon, which entered into force on 1 December 2009, strengthened the powers of the European Parliament in the post-election phase, including granting it the power to elect the president of the European Commission.
 The 2014 elections are the first to be held under the Lisbon Treaty.
-Parliament is set to elect the Commission’s next leader on the basis of a proposal by the European Council, “taking into account” the results of the European elections (Article 17.7, TEU).
+Parliament is set to elect the Commission’s next leader on the basis of a proposal by the European Council, which has to “take into account” the results of the European elections (Article 17.7, TEU).

-Proponents of the initiative say this would foster a more open, democratic process in naming the person to lead the EU executive.
-"It gives the Commission president a dual endorsement," liberal MEP and former member of the Union of European Federalists (UEF) Andrew Duff told EurActiv.
+Proponents of the initiative said it would foster a more open, democratic process in naming the person to lead the EU executive.
+"It gives the Commission president a dual endorsement," former liberal MEP and former president of the Union of European Federalists (UEF) Andrew Duff told EurActiv.

-Offering voters the choice to elect, if indirectly, the next president of the Commission is also hoped to boost turnout, which was dramatically low (43%) in last EU elections, in 2009, and had dropped consistently since the first EU elections in 1979.
+Offering voters the choice to elect, albeit indirectly, the next president of the Commission was also hoped to boost turnout.
+The turnout was dramatically low (43%) in last EU elections, in 2009, and had dropped consistently since the first EU elections in 1979.

 Yves Bertoncini, director of the think tank Notre Europe - Jacques Delors Institute, told EurActiv: "Putting ‘faces’ on the parties' campaigns makes the elections more personal.
 On a European level, this hasn’t really been the case so far.
 Having top candidates like Martin Schulz, Viviane Reding or others go into debate: that’s what politics is made of."

-Parties' attempt to determine the next Commission president through single candidates is clear.
-But the procedure for the post-election negotiations is new territory, and has remained unclear so far.
+The parties' attempt to determine the next Commission president through single candidates was clear.
+But the procedure for the post-election negotiations remained unclear to all involved in the process.

-Paulo Rangel, Portuguese MEP for the EPP group, is rapporteur for an initiative in the EU Parliament to clarify the rules of play.
-He said in a public hearing on the matter: "In the existing article (17.7, TEU) there is a link, but the question is how to materialise this link."
+Paulo Rangel, Portuguese MEP for the EPP group, coordinated a rapport the EU Parliament to clarify the rules of play.
+He said in a public hearing: "In the existing article (17.7, TEU) there is a link, but the question is how to materialise this link".

-But many have cast doubts over this attempt to put forward single candidates prior to the elections.
-The incumbent European Council president, Herman Van Rompuy, has expressed concern that putting forward single candidates could create false expectation among voters, and warned that it was not at all certain that this candidate would be nominated by the European Council afterwards.
+Many EU pundits cast doubts over the attempt to put forward Spitzenkandidaten prior to the elections.
+The incumbent European Council president, Herman Van Rompuy, expressed his concern that putting forward single candidates could create false expectation among voters, and warned that it was not at all certain that this candidate would be nominated by the European Council afterwards.